zgalochkina/SEER_solid_tumor/README.md

 4.3.
 Run 'main.R' file or as described above line-by-line in order to debug.

+### Notes for SEER data analysis:
+_[soon]_

 ### 50 states map

 The map can be reproduced without access to SEER data files.
+There is templare R file and an example file which put SEER covered counties on the map using ggplot.
+You can actually put any data on the county or state map.

 To do this you will need to download only 3 files: 'map_SEER.R' (from this GitHub repository), 'mapcoord.RData' (from this GitHub repository), and 'us.1990_2015.19ages.adjusted.txt' (see a link shown in comments in 'map_SEER.R').
 Don't forget to modify file pathes in 'map_SEER.R'.
-Here is a map:
+Here is a generated map:

 ![50 states map made by ggplot from GIS shapefiles.](figures/SEER_covered_areas.png)

+__Motivation__:

+1. usually proposed R packages work for 48 states (no Alaska, no Puerto Rico);

+2. proposed packages do not show states' names;

+3. usually those packages do work for stated, but not county levels data;

+4. wanted to make maps from original shape files to lern the process.

 ### Session Information
 ```